jicksta/dotfiles/README.md

 jicksta / dotfiles
 ==================

-These dotfiles assume you already have Ruby and Homebrew installed.
+These dotfiles assume you're using ZSH and already have Ruby and Homebrew installed.

-Steps for setting up a new machine:

-  * `git submodule update --init`
-  * `brew update`
-  * `brew tap Homebrew/bundle`
-  * `brew bundle --verbose`
-  * `bundle install`
-  * `thor dotfiles:symlink`

-The Thor task will symlink the config files and folders to their respective locations in `~`.
-It gracefully skips any files that already exist.
-If it skipped over a file you wanted it to replace, simply `rm` or `mv` the unwanted file away and re-run `thor dotfiles:symlink`.
+    mkdir ~/code
+    git clone https://github.com/jicksta/dotfiles ~/code/dotfiles
+    ./SETUP.zsh

 Since you aren't me, you should fork this repo and edit the `[user]` section in `gitconfig` and make whatever other customizations you want.

 Setting up iTerm 2
 ------------------